zbetcheckin/33C3_CTF_2k16/README.md

 263
 ```

-Sounds GOOD, we can see that from the server code, we have some chars (6 bytes) in front of each data decoded.
-I tried to simply removed it ^^.
+We can see that from the server code, each query begins with 6 bytes which contain the the acknowledgement, conversation ID and sequence number.
+I simply removed it to decode all communication.

 So, the idea here is, we need to :
 * Have one query/response per line to decode it easly